 The NLN will be happy to provide your group with educational materials for distribution to your members.
-We will also list your group in our Resource Guide online and in our newsletter if you are an NLN member or are affiliated with one of our affiliate treatment centers.
-Please call our office to get a Support Group Listing Application once you get up and running!
+We will also list your group in our Resource Guide online and in our newsletter.
+Click here for our Support Group Listing Application once you get up and running!

 How Do I Start the Support Group?